-In IT-centric organizations, procurement teams are often told to limit their technological ambitions and only use software approved and provided by the IT department.
-The reason could be as simple as being an SAP or Oracle “shop,” or perhaps the organization is half way through a massive, multi-year transformation project and no new non-critical business applications are being considered at the moment.
+In IT-centric organisations, procurement teams are often told to limit their technological ambitions and only use software approved and provided by the IT department.
+The reason could be as simple as being an SAP or Oracle “shop,” or perhaps the organisation is half way through a massive, multi-year transformation project and no new non-critical business applications are being considered at the moment.

 For many procurement professionals, there is an increasing expectation to deliver greater business value than ever before, and relying on outdated ERP technologies can be daunting – not to mention a possible career block.
 So, how can you establish an innovative procurement program in such a challenging environment?

 If you are seeking to create more business value from your team, here are four things you may want to consider doing next:

 Understand the value of spend analytics to your entire organisation

 Spend analytics has an increasingly large role to play in procurement.
 Much has been written on its importance, providing enhanced spend visibility, and how to use analytics to identify and manage supplier-related costs and risks.
 However, many of your colleagues will not understand or appreciate procurement's role beyond delivering savings, such as managing cash flow, mitigating supply chain risks, accelerating product innovation or generating revenue.